Our Mother of Sheshan: History

 The shrine dedicated to Our Lady of Sheshan is located in Songjiang District, western Shanghai, and is dedicated to Our Lady Help of Christians of Sheshan.
 In 1863, the then Superior of the Jesuit community in Shanghai purchased property on the south side of the mountain of Sheshan, and built a retreat house for retired Jesuit Fathers, with a small chapel next door.
 On March 1, 1868, the Bishop of Shanghai, Bishop Adrien Languillat, SJ, consecrated the chapel and blessed the image of Our Lady Help of Christians, which was copied from Our Lady of Victory in Paris.

 During the attack of the Taiping Rebellion, the Superior of the Jesuit community in Shanghai, Fr.
 Gu Zhen Sheng, promised the Blessed Virgin that if the diocese was spared from attack, he would build a basilica in thanksgiving for Our Lady's special protection.
 On April 15, 1873, Bishop Languillat of Shanghai consecrated the Basilica on the hilltop.
 Since then, Our Lady of Sheshan has become the special protector of the Diocese of Shanghai.
 In 1874, Pope Pius IX granted an indulgence for all pilgrims who completed a pilgrimage to the Shrine during the month of May.

-In May 1981, the People's Government of Shanghai returned the Sheshan Basillica to the Shanghai Catholic Diocese.
+In May 1981, the People's Government of Shanghai returned the Sheshan Basilica to the Shanghai Catholic Diocese.